avinetworks/terraform-provider-avi/website/docs/r/avi_serviceenginegroup.html.markdown

 * `min_se` - (Optional) Minimum number of services engines in this group (relevant for se autorebalance only).
 Allowed values are 0-1000.
 Field introduced in 17.2.13,18.1.3,18.2.1.
 * `minimum_connection_memory` - (Optional) Indicates the percent of memory reserved for connections.
 Allowed values are 0-100.
 Field introduced in 18.1.2.
 Unit is percent.
 * `n_log_streaming_threads` - (Optional) Number of threads to use for log streaming.
 Allowed values are 1-100.
 Field introduced in 17.2.12, 18.1.2.
-* `netlink_poller_threads` - (Optional) Number of threads to poll for netlink messages excluding the thread for default namespace.
-Requires se reboot.
-Allowed values are 1-32.
-Field introduced in 20.1.3.
-* `netlink_sock_buf_size` - (Optional) Socket buffer size for the netlink sockets.
-Requires se reboot.
-Allowed values are 1-128.
-Field introduced in 20.1.3.
-Unit is mega_bytes.
 * `non_significant_log_throttle` - (Optional) This setting limits the number of non-significant logs generated per second per core on this se.
 Default is 100 logs per second.
 Set it to zero (0) to deactivate throttling.
 Field introduced in 17.1.3.
 Unit is per_second.
 * `num_dispatcher_cores` - (Optional) Number of dispatcher cores (0,1,2,4,8 or 16).
 If set to 0, then number of dispatcher cores is deduced automatically.requires se reboot.
 Allowed values are 0,1,2,4,8,16.
 Field introduced in 17.2.12, 18.1.3, 18.2.1.
 * `num_flow_cores_sum_changes_to_ignore` - (Optional) Number of changes in num flow cores sum to ignore.
+* `objsync_config` - (Optional) Configuration knobs for interse object distribution.
+Field introduced in 20.1.3.
+* `objsync_port` - (Optional) Tcp port on se management interface for interse object distribution.
+Supported only for externally managed security groups.
+Not supported on full access deployments.
+Requires se reboot.
+Field introduced in 20.1.3.
 * `openstack_availability_zones` - (Optional) Field introduced in 17.1.1.
 Maximum of 5 items allowed.
 * `openstack_mgmt_network_name` - (Optional) Avi management network name.
 * `openstack_mgmt_network_uuid` - (Optional) Management network uuid.